docker/labs/nodejs/porting/4_single_host_networking.md

 round-trip min/avg/max = 0.058/0.071/0.085 ms
 ````

-Containers can be address by their name through the DNS name server embedded in Docker 1.10+
+Containers can be addressed by their name through the DNS name server embedded in Docker 1.10+

 ## Test our application